 The idea to use muon decay to access its polarization in the $\tmnn$ decay was suggested in~\cite{Fetscher:1990su}, where it was proposed to use stopped muons.
 Due to the $P$-violation in the $\menn$ decay, the electron emission angle correlates with the muon spin, providing information on its direction.
 Such a method with stopped muons suffers from a practical disadvantage: it requires a specific sophisticated detector that should stop energetic ($\sim 1\gev$) $\mu^+$ while not depolarizing them ($\mu^-$ will be depolarized anyway~\cite{Mann:1961zz}) and detect $\sim 50\mev$ daughter electrons.
 Installation of such a detector is impracticable in modern experiments.

 Recently, it was proposed to use muon decay-in-flight in the tracking system of the detector to measure the muon polarization from $\tau$ to obtain the Michel parameter $\xip$ in the future experiment at the Super Charm-Tau Factory~\cite{Bodrov:2021vkn, Bodrov:2021hfe}.
 For such a measurement in the experiment, it is necessary to reconstruct tracks of both the muon from the $\tau$-decay and the secondary electron from the muon decay.
-With a typical size of tracking detectors in modern \ee\ experiments $\sim 1$~m, the probability of muon to decay-in-flight in the tracker is extremely small ($\sim 10^{-4}-10^{-3}$).
+With a typical radius of tracking detectors in modern \ee\ experiments $\sim 1$~m, the probability of muon to decay-in-flight in the tracker is extremely small ($\sim 10^{-4}-10^{-3}$).
 Nevertheless, the specific signature of such events (track kink) makes it possible to select signal events without a large background.